• Skip to primary navigation

 What You Need to Cook Pulled Pork in Your Dutch Oven

-You’ll need to combine all your ingredients ahead of time, so get started at least 6 hours before you want to eat.
-This recipe is cooked over a fire, so you will need access to a fire pit.
+You’ll need to combine all your ingredients ahead of time.
+Start cooking at least 6 hours before you want to eat.
+As this recipe is cooked over a fire, you will need access to a fire pit.
 If you need some help getting set up, here’s a post that’ll show you how to build a campfire.

 You will also need a Dutch oven.
 We have cooked this several times, both using firewood and charcoal.
-Charcoal is easier to manage, because you can have a set amount of coals around the Dutch oven at all times.
+Charcoal is easier to manage because you can have a set amount of coal around the Dutch oven at all times.
 Firewood is a little trickier, it can burn at different rates and temperates and so is harder to control, but it’s definitely possible.

-TIP: If we want to cook this pulled pork when we’re on a camping trip, I mix the dry ingredients together at home before we leave.
+TIP: When we’re on a camping trip, I mix the dry ingredients together at home before we leave.
 If I’m cooking the recipe within the first two days of the trip, I’ll even chop the garlic and the onion and bring them in a small bag or container.
-This saves time and cuts down on mess and fuss, making it super easy to transfer everything into the Dutch oven once we’re at the campsite.
+This saves time and cuts down on mess and fuss.
+It is super easy to transfer everything into the Dutch oven once we’re at the campsite.

-Other than that, it’s pretty simple, you just need to spend a day by the campfire, and check in on your pulled pork now and then, making sure that it’s covered with water at all times.
+Other than that, it’s pretty simple.
+You just need to spend a day by the campfire.
+Check-in on your pulled pork now and then.
+Make sure that your meat is covered with water at all times.

 How Long Does It Take to Make the Best Pulled Pork?